SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/zscaler_zia.md

 #### Prerequisites

-- Have an internal log concentrator
+You must have an internal log concentrator to forward events with NSS servers.

 #### Configure the forwarding